 Standing there the other night, on West 26th Street with all the fabulous people.
 And I mean fabulous!
-Patrick Mc Mullen taking our pics, I was able to stay in my body and really see what was going on and sometimes it's not so nice and sometimes it's so beautiful it hurts my eyes.
+Patrick McMullen taking our pics, I was able to stay in my body and really see what was going on and sometimes it's not so nice and sometimes it's so beautiful it hurts my eyes.

 Well his show the other night was him walking the walk.
 As I stood outside getting some fresh air I was amazed at what I saw.
 I was talking to these two people and a third approached.
-The third person said "I love it!
+The third person said, "I love it!
 It kinda reminds me of high school yearbook pictures" and immediately the too other people said "Don't say that!"
 They squelched him immediately.
 I mean it's art, you can interpret it any way you like.
 I couldn't help but defend the guy.
-I said" wow that's pretty cool if you ask me.
+I said, "Wow, that's pretty cool if you ask me.
 Here are these young homeless kids that are outcast by mainstream society, and if Josh was able to conjure up a universal, familiar, safe way for someone to view them, that juxtaposition is pretty amazing.
-Here are kids that society has turned their eyes away from and Josh has presented them in a way that we can see them.
+Here are kids that society has turned their eyes away from and Josh has presented them in a way that we can see them.”

 They all agreed.
 I was able to give them a different perspective and let the guy express himself.
-I mean that's what me and Josh were talking about at lunch that day.
+I mean that's what Josh and I were talking about at lunch that day.
 That's why we do what we do.

-Then, a guy told the girl beside me that she was really pretty, then turned and said to another woman" hey so and so, I found a girl way prettier that you."
+Then, a guy told the girl beside me that she was really pretty, then turned and said to another woman, "Hey so and so, I found a girl way prettier that you."

-It was Â awful and soÂ uncomfortable. Â Here this guy was trying to becomeÂ visibleÂ by hurting another.
-He wasÂ visible alright, the lady beside me said "what an asswhole."
+It was awful and so uncomfortable.
+Here this guy was, trying to become visible by hurting another.
+He was visible alright — the lady beside me said, "What an asshole."

-The other is the cowardly, hate filled, life taking way.
-Which really only takes away the life of the one doing the hating.
+So I guess what I'm trying to say is that there are two ways to become visible.
+The first one is the courageous, brave, and life-giving way.
+The other is the cowardly, hate-filled, life-taking way, which really only takes away the life of the one doing the hating.
 Which is ironic because all the hater really wants is love.
-But we are not children anymore and any attention is not always good attention, because you are only hurting yourself.
+But we are not children anymore and any attention is not always good attention because you are only hurting yourself.